NOTE THIS RECIPE WAS DEVELOPED AND ADDED TO THE CLUB IN 2014 – It does not follow the up to date format but we have left it here for posterity.

 Let rest at room temperature until proved – about 4 – 6 hours.

 Bake your Bread

 About twenty minutes before you need bake your sourdough, preheat your oven to 220 degrees, warm a 30cm -inch heavy ovenproof pot with a tight-fitting lid.
-Personally I favour using a La cloche baking dome from Bakery Bits.
+Personally I favour using a La cloche baking dome.
 Dust the bottom of your pan liberally with polenta to stop your sourdough loaf from sticking.

 Turn your the first of your sourdoughs one at a time out of the basket gently into your bakeware and using a blade or a sharp knife score.
 Cover with lid.
 Return to oven, and reduce oven temperature to 200 degrees.

 After 25 minutes remove the lid and bake until crust is deep brown – don’t be tempted to remove early.
 This should take about 20 to 25 minutes.
 Always transfer your loaf to a wire rack.
 You can tell that is cooked as it will feel light and sound hollow when tapped on the bottom.

 Repeat for the baking process for your second loaf.

 *Autolyse – This refers to a period of rest after the initial mixing of flour and water and it gives the flour a chance to absorb water without the inhibiting presence of salt and leavening and so helps the gluten and starches to align which leads to better dough development and better flavour as well. .
 Bread made with autolysed dough are easier to shape and have more volume and improved structure.

 Is the starter supposed to be active when mixed with the potatoes ?